 Occasionally there may be situations where the writer and the client cannot agree on amendments.
 It could be that you feel the request is outside of the initial brief, and the client doesn’t agree.
 Or it could be that the client thinks the grammar and presentation is poor, but you don’t.
 In this type of situation, we will ask our Quality Control Officer to assess the case, and decide whether the writer or client was correct.
 If they deem that the client was correct, you are obliged to complete the amendments.
 If they deem that the client is incorrect, we will advise them of an additional fee should they wish to go ahead with the amendments.

-We take every amendment request very seriously, as we strive for 100% customer satisfaction.
+We take every amendment request very seriously.
 However, we assess each case individually and sometimes we will ask you to provide a quote for how much you will charge for amendments.
 This is only applicable in two situations:

 - The client’s amendment request comes after the amendments period applicableIf this does happen then it is within your rights to request a fee.
 This does not mean that you have to charge the clients, try to be fair.
 If you feel the amendments will not take long, or if you feel that it was genuine mistake, then try and make the amendments free.
 If a client is happy with your work and service, they are more likely to return and request you again.
 However, it is your choice how you choose to deal with this type of amendment.